TurboGit/scbi-salome/README.md

 ## CentOS

-For now on CentOS the documentation cannot be built.
+For now on CentOS and Debian-9 the documentation cannot be built.
 The compilation must be done with the `--enable-no-doc` option:

 ```
 $ scbi --env=xdev --deps --update --enable-no-doc --safe s-salome